ConnorAndersonLarson/romcom/README.md

 #### Creating a Cover ####
 In the Make New Cover section users can create unique covers.
 There are four categories that you can change: cover, title, and two descriptors.
 ##### How it Works #####
 	* We created a function that reads user input assigns them to variables.
-* Those variables are then stored in an array which get passed to the makeCurrentCover function
+	* Those variables are then stored in an array which get passed to the makeCurrentCover function.
 	* The variables are  also used to create a new cover object which overrides the current cover data.
 	* When the user clicks the "Make My Book" button they are brought back to the home screen where the new cover appears.
 	* An event handler was also added to prevent the page from reloading by default.

 ---
 ### Iteration 4 ###
 ---
 #### Saving & Viewing Covers ####
+If a user would like to save a random or custom cover they can utilize the "Save Cover" button.
 ##### How it Works #####
+	* The "Save Cover" button utilizes an event listener and handler.
+	* When the button is clicked the saveCoverData function is invoked.
+This will evaluate if the data is already stored.
+If the cover has at least one unique characteristic it will be saved.

 ---
 ### Iteration 5 ###